 These themes, which can be defined as any issues that keep CEOs awake at night, describe technological, macroeconomic and industry-specific challenges that companies are currently facing, as well as the opportunities they create.
 GlobalData’s Thematic Research ecosystem identifies and tracks these challenges, and how they create the long-term winners and losers of the mining industry.

 Iberdrola scored highly in several themes, particularly when it comes to Cybersecurity, Electric Vehicles, ESG and Renewable Energy, where it received top marks of five out of five.

-Iberdrola received scores of four for Smart Grid, Energy Storage, Technology Diversification and Augmented Reality; three for Hydrogen; and two for COVID-19 performances.
+Iberdrola received scores of four for Smart Grid, Hydrogen, Energy Storage, Technology Diversification, Augmented Reality and Geopolitics performances.

 These scores represent GlobalData analysts’ assessments of the competitiveness of each company regarding a particular theme.
 They are then weighted based on their importance and used to create the final industry ranking.

-Iberdrola is followed in our ranking by Enel, Engie and Electricite de France.
+Iberdrola is followed in our ranking by Engie, Electricite de France and Enel.

 The interactive graphic below allows you to compare company ratings across the 10 themes in question.
 The higher up a company is on the list, the better positioned it is to weather disruption in the future, while the companies at the bottom are more vulnerable to disruptive threats.